 First, carefully remove the tofu from the package, discarding the fluid from the package.

 Then, place the tofu in the middle of the press and turn both knobs equally about four turns.
-I usually place the tofu press in the sink on its side, but for this visual post, I placed it on a plate to drain.
+I usually place the tofu press in the sink on its side, but I placed it on a plate to drain for this visual post.

-- Turn the knobs every two minutes, equally until you have the end result (the last picture).
+- Turn the knobs every two minutes, equally until you have the result (the last picture).

 - Now, remove the press from the plate, and I give it another press with some paper towel for excess fluid removal.

 I love my stainless steel flexible BBQ kabob threads for grilling, but any BBQ skewers will work.
-Another helpful hint, when using woods skewers, always soak them in water for at least an hour to prevent food from sticking to the skewers.
+When using wood skewers, another helpful hint is to always soak them in water for at least an hour to prevent food from sticking to the skewers.

 Once marinated overnight, I thread my tofu through the centers of the cubes, alternating with vegetables.
 Then, reserve the marinade to use after grilling.